Psi in Practice: Dialogues on Prediction

 Deadline: September 20, 2026

 As described in the general call, Prediction extends observation into expectation—requiring contributors to articulate what should occur under defined conditions.
-In this field, prediction may take the form of formal hypotheses, intuitive expectations, protocol design, or practice-based forecasting.

 Submission Types